snowoflondon/snowoflondon/README.md

 ### Hi, I'm Brian 👋
 * 📖 Master of Science from the University of Toronto
-* 💻 Currently working as a data scientist in drug discovery & machine learning
+* 💻 Senior data scientist in biotech/pharma
 * 💡 Working on personal projects using R and Shiny
 * ✍🏻 Writing for my data science blog [here](https://brianjmpark.github.io/)
-* ⚽️ Fan of the English Premier League and stats in sports
+* ⚽️ Fan of the Premier League and stats in sports

 #### Open Source Projects